OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-09.md

 ## 2 Corinthians 9:2

-For I know your readiness, of which I boast about you to the Macedonians, namely, that Achaia has been prepared since last year, and your zeal has stirred up most of them.
+For I am aware of your eagerness, which I have mentioned to the Macedonians, saying that Achaia has been ready since last year, and your enthusiasm has inspired most of them.

 ## 2 Corinthians 9:3